 Typically, once someone has been shocked by the impacts of fashion, they start Googling “ethical” or “sustainable fashion” blogs and searching Instagram for the same hashtags.

 What Is Sustainable and Ethical Fashion Anyway?

 Often “ethical” and “sustainable” are used interchangeably.
 While they do overlap a bit, generally speaking, ethics apply to individuals’ and brands’ behaviour with respect to beneficial or detrimental actions, and sustainability applies to the provenance of an item, i.e. how it was made, how it is used, and what happens to it at the end of its life.

 Ethics — are about values and choices.

 Although society has some universal ideas on right and wrong, ethics are still very personal.
 We make choices and behave according to what we value, and this becomes our personal code.
-With respect to fashion, our personal code of ethics will determine certain non-negotiables such as, vegan materials only, buying only Canadian-made, taking a year of no shopping, or choosing to support Black and Indigenous designers whenever possible.
-Our values will help us make more nuanced ethical decisions, too, such as shopping at a fast fashion brand, but only if we can’t find what we need second hand.
+With respect to fashion, our personal code of ethics will determine certain non-negotiables such as vegan materials (like Jute) only, buying only Canadian-made, taking a year of no shopping, or choosing to support Black and Indigenous designers whenever possible.
+Our values will help us make more nuanced ethical decisions, too, such as shopping at a fast-fashion brand, but only if we can’t find what we need second-hand.